In this article, learn all about how srcset and sizes attributes work and what are the differences between the picture element.

 picture vs srcset

 I cropped out unnecessary area surrounding the puppy making it stand out more on smaller devices than it was case on fig 2.
 In this case we are talking about the art direction use case.
 More info here.
 Another cool example of the art direction here.

-You can check out my sample page now, but this time you could use Chrome browser as well.
-You will see that now, despite having highest resolution image in the cache, Chrome browser will request smaller images on lower resolution screens.
+Now, despite having highest resolution image in the cache, Chrome browser will request smaller images on lower resolution screens.

 <picture> <source media="(max-width: 552px)" srcset="hero-small.jpg"> <source media="(max-width: 1062px)" srcset="hero-medium.jpg"> <img src="hero-big.jpg" width="1500" height="400" alt="Hero"> </picture>

 We are creating <picture> element, just like we create <div> element.
 Inside, we create child elements using <source> and <img> tags.
 While <img> tag now looks pretty straight-forward, there are some new attributes that we are using within <source> tag.